 We generally meet on Thursday evenings from 7:00 to 9:00 PM from September to May.
 There are points along the process where attendees can decide to continue.
 Attendees who choose to fully commit and actively join the Catholic church will receive the Sacraments at Easter Vigil Mass.

-Our 2021/22 RCIA program begins with an informational setting on Thursday, September 8 at 7:00 PM in the Blessed Sacrament Rectory Basement.
-The entrance is at 1725 W. Walnut St. It is not necessary to sign up but if you would like to know more, please contact Bob Vincent at 217-523-4335 or the parish office at 528-7521.
+Our 2024/25 OCIA program begins with an informational setting on Thursday, September 5 at 7:00 PM in the Blessed Sacrament Rectory Basement.
+The entrance is at 1725 W. Walnut St. It is not necessary to sign up but if you would like to know more, please contact Rosalie Lowery at 217-553-6934 or rlowery@comcast.net or the parish office at 217-528-7521.